Illinois River Forks State Park Swimming Spots swimming hole in Oregon

 What type of swimming spot is Illinois River Forks State Park Swimming Spots?

-Illinois River Forks State Park Swimming Spots is a river on Illinois River located in OR, near CAVE JUNCTION.
+Illinois River Forks State Park Swimming Spots is a river on Illinois River located in Oregon, near Cave Junction.
 Find swimming holes along the Illinois River near Cave Junction, OR.
 Get directions, safety tips, and access info for Illinois River Forks State Park and unofficial spots.

 When is the best time to visit Illinois River Forks State Park Swimming Spots?